seojksc/seojksc.github.io/profile.md

 [1] A reduced-form multigrid approach for ANN equivalent to classic multigrid expansion

-19 August 2024, Neural Comput & Applic (SCIE)
+19 August 2024, Neural Computing and Applications (SCIE)

 Jeong-Kweon Seo